rust-lang/rust/src/doc/tarpl/destructors.md

 ```

 and this works fine because when Rust goes to drop the `ptr` field it just sees
-a *mut that has no actual `Drop` implementation.
-Similarly nothing can use-
+a [Unique][] that has no actual `Drop` implementation.
+Similarly nothing can
-after-free the `ptr` because the Box is immediately marked as uninitialized.
+use-after-free the `ptr` because when drop exits, it becomes inacessible.

 However this wouldn't work: